bids-standard/bids-specification/src/common-principles.md

 ### Imaging files

 All imaging data MUST be stored using the NIfTI file format.
 We RECOMMEND using compressed NIfTI files (.nii.gz), either version 1.0 or 2.0.
+If using compressed files, the gzip header MUST lack source filenames timestamps.
 Imaging data SHOULD be converted to the NIfTI format using a tool that provides as much of the NIfTI header information (such as orientation and slice timing information) as possible.
 Since the NIfTI standard offers limited support for the various image